crate-crypto/Ed448-Goldilocks/readme.md

 This curve is 2-isogenous to Ed448-Goldilocks.
 Details of Curve448 can be found here: https://tools.ietf.org/html/rfc7748

 The main usage of this curve is for X448.

+N.B.
+In that document there is an Edwards curve that is birationally equivalent to Curve448, with a large `d` value.
+This curve is not implemented and to my knowledge, has no utility.

 ## Strategy